JoKeyser/Theil-Sen-Matlab/README.md

 A stand-alone Theil-Sen estimator for robust simple regression in Matlab.

-(Stand-alone: No toolbox required.)
+("Stand-alone" means that no toolbox is required.)

 ### Theil-Sen estimator

-A [Theil-Sen estimator](https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator) provides robust, simple linear regression in the 2D plane:
+A [Theil-Sen estimator](https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator) provides robust linear regression for one predictor:
 The resulting estimates of slope and intercept are relatively insensitive to outliers.

-The implementation of [TheilSen.m](TheilSen.m) is exact but naïve:
+The implementation in [TheilSen.m](TheilSen.m) is exact but naïve:
 It generates the set of all pairs of the _n_ input samples, resulting in an overall complexity of _O(n²)_ in speed and space.
 The resulting slope and offset are the median slope and offset of the lines defined by all data point pairs.

-(Note that alternative implementations of the algorithm have lower complexity, and thus much faster for large amounts of input samples.)
+(Note that alternative implementations of the algorithm have lower complexity, and are thus much faster for large amounts of input samples.)

 ### No toolbox required